-Once, apple cider syrup was a commonplace way to preserve apples and their nutrients throughout the long winter months in hill farms and homesteads across New England and westward.
-Now, apple cider syrup is completing a journey from traditional pantry staple to cultural artifact to commercial commodity.
+Apple cider syrup, also called “boiled cider,” and “apple molasses” is a delightful treat!
+Once, it was a commonplace way to preserve apples and their nutrients throughout the long winter months in hill farms and homesteads across New England and westward.
+Now, apple cider syrup is completing the journey from a traditional pantry staple to a cultural artifact to a commercial commodity.
+It’s delicious.
+And, one of the best things about it is that anyone, anywhere can make it.

 Food nerds can find out more about the rise and fall of apple cider syrup at Slow Food Foundation for Biodiversity.
 The culinarily curious can get a taste of some by visiting Woods Cider Mill online.
 And the rest of you need only know that you can make your own by pressing apples or buying cider, and boiling it down to about one-eighth of its volume.
 You can do this either in your kitchen or, for large quantities, your Sapling Evaporator or other backyard maple sugaring equipment.